 - Do NOT play at work or at any time you know you should do something different

 There are two more points that fit into the part of the focus.
-But as they are so important, I will list them as a separate point.
+But as they are so important, I will list them as separate points.

 2. Only open one single Tab